winterbird-code/adbb/README.md

 As the anidb UDP API enforces a very slow rate of requests, this implementation caches all information requested from anidb and uses the cache whenever possible.
 The cache is stored in mysql (or any other sqlalchemy-compatible database).
 For how long does it cache?
-For now the answer is: Always 7 days.
-In the future maybe it should cache longer or shorter depending on the age of the anidb entry (old entries tend not to change as much as newer entries).
+It depends!
+Shortest caching period is one day, after that some not very inteligent algorithm will add some probability score which is used to decide if the cache should be updated or not.
+It's untuned and will probably be difficult to get right for all use cases...
+I'm listening to any ideas about how to make this better :)

+Also, you can always force an update of the cache by using the objects update() method.

 The Anime title search is implemented using the animetitles.xml file hosted at anidb.
 It is automatically downloaded and stored localy (for now hardcoded to /var/tmp/adbb/animetitles.xml.gz).
 This animetitles file is also cached for 7